keyforgerules/keyforgerules.github.io/README.md

 The active player may trigger any **”Omni:“** abilities under their control during any of their turns, even if the card with the **”Omni:“** ability does not belong to the active house.
+When a player uses a creature to trigger its “**Omni:**” ability, the player exhausts the creature and then resolves the **“Omni:”** ability.

 ### OFF HOUSE